Discrete Inclusions of C*-algebras: Characterization of C*-discrete inclusions

 \begin{defn} Let $A$ be a unital C*-algebra with trivial center.
 Consider the following family of densely-defined maps indexed by $(A\subset B)\in\CDisc$

 Recall that for $\xi\in F(c),$ $\check{f}(\xi)\Omega = f(\xi)$ (Definition~\ref{defn:B-valuedmaps}). \end{defn}

-The component maps $\delta^{\diamondsuit}_B$ come from the \emph{algebraic realization} from Proposition \ref{prop:PQNAlgRealization}.
+The component maps $\delta^{\diamondsuit}_B$ come from the \emph{algebraic realization} from Proposition~\ref{prop:PQNAlgRealization} and have co-domains $\PQR(A\subset B)$.
 In the following we will extend these to the corresponding reduced C*-completions, and convince ourselves that our notion of C*-discrete inclusions yields the right co-domain for the resulting natural isomorphism $\delta.$

 \begin{lem} Let $A$ be a unital C*-algebra with trivial center.
 For each $A\overset{E}{\subset}B\in\CDisc$, the map $\delta^{\diamondsuit}_B$ is an $A$-$A$ bimodular, unital $*$-algebra homomorphism preserving the conditional expectation.
 In particular, $\PQN(A\subset B)$ is unital $*$-subalgebra of $B$. \end{lem} \begin{proof} Unitality follows from $\delta^{\diamondsuit}_B(\Omega\otimes \langle B\rangle^1) = \check{\langle B\rangle^1}(\Omega) =1_A,$ and $A$-$A$ bimodularity is automatic from definition.